By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 When it occurs, it’s frightening—and having theories about the when and why don’t help in the moment.

-You need to have a plan in place for when it does happen.
+You need to have a plan in place for when it does happen, so you can reduce its symptoms and anxiety around it.

 A good plan to deal with derealization includes weekly therapy and daily self-care.